Josie Maran Mega-Size Argan Reserve Healthy Skin Concentrate – A398601

 A concentrate is a form of substance that has had the majority of its diluting agent or diluent (in the case of a liquid: the solvent) removed, such that the substance becomes the majority of the composition.
 Typically, this will be the removal of water from a solution or suspension, such as the removal of water from fruit juice.

-Maran (Hebrew: מרן) is an honorific title for exceptionally respected rabbis who are considered influential teachers and leaders.
+Maran (Hebrew: מרן) is an honorific title for exceptionally respected rabbis considered influential teachers and leaders.
 The term is more prevalent among Sephardi Jews, but it is also widely used by Ashkenazi Haredi Jews.
 It is an Aramaic word used frequently in the Talmud, meaning 'our master' (מָרַן, māran, 'our master').

 In contemporary parlance Maran is often attributed to Rabbis who serve as founding heads of a particular ideological/cultural movement.
 This use is usually limited to communication within that particular movement.
 For example, within their respective communities Elazar Shach (Maran HaRav Shach) and Joel Teitelbaum often receive the title.